Published 2025-10-12

 Preparation

 Effective preparation is key to excelling in the ACT.
-Below are strategies and resources to consider:
+Strategies and resources include:

-- Familiarize yourself with the test structure, question types, and timing.
+• Understand the Test Format: Familiarize yourself with the test structure, question types, and timing

-- Allocate consistent study time and focus on weak areas.
+• Set a Study Schedule: Allocate consistent study time and focus on weak areas

-- Consider in-person or online courses from reputable providers.
+• Enroll in Prep Courses: Consider in-person or online courses from reputable providers

-- Simulate test-day conditions to build stamina and improve time management.
+• Take Practice Tests: Simulate test-day conditions to build stamina and improve time management

 Bootcamp